kyma-project/kyma/docs/serverless-v2/08-04-trigger-function-with-event.md

     - **CERT_FILE_NAME** and **KEY_FILE_NAME** are client certificates for a given Application.
 You can get them by completing steps in [this](/components/application-connector/#tutorials-get-the-client-certificate) tutorial.

-3. After sending an event, you should get this result from logs of your lambda's latest Pod:
+3. After sending an event, you should get this result from logs of your function's latest Pod:

     ```text
     User created: 123456789